 Spiders and dust

-I do at least one hardware check and clean up dust once a year, usually before the hot weather arrives.
+I clean up the shed (and check the hardware) once or twice a year, usually before the hot weather arrives.
 After running for a year 24/7, dust builds up inside, specially around the GPU fans (which always run fast as I want to keep temperatures down).

 The dust inside could probably be reduced by using a positive pressure approach or by using air filters, but I want good air flow inside the case.
 It’s a trade-off and I’m ok with some dust.